pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 </svg>
 ```

 Look at the `d` attributes of every `<path>` element, specifically on how they start: the number after the first M letter is the coordinate of the first point.
-As you can see, they’re far apart, meaning that all icons in this sprite are drawn exactly where they need to be.
-I’m not suggesting that you’re supposed to read the rest of the curve (a handful of people could do that), but it might become useful later.
+As you can see, they’re far apart: M19, M40, M60.
+It means that all icons in this sprite are drawn exactly where they need to be.
+I’m not suggesting that you’re supposed to read the rest of the curve (a handful of people could do that), but understanding where it starts might become useful later.

 Now we can put it in the background and move its position to a certain icon coordinate to show the needed icon.
 There’s no need to set `background-position` to `0 0`, but I like to keep defaults visible when they’re about to change.